 Working scene files

-Depending on the 3D editor you are using, there will be one .max or .blend file containing the default cube.
+Depending on the 3D editor you are using, there will be one .blend, .max or .mb file containing the default cube.
 This is where most work on your scenes is performed.
 Feel free to modify this file, rename or override it with some other file, but be certain to preserve the original name of the exported glTF file.

 Textures and sounds are typically loaded by an application as external files.
 Make sure that you use relative file paths in the 3D editor of your choice for all images, and that your images are stored inside your application folder, otherwise there may be issues with the publication of your app.